Financial Intermediation In Banking

 • How financial intermediation is entwined with banking services.

-• The types of various financial instruments – bonds, stocks, loans, bank deposits and exchange-traded funds.
+• The types of financial instruments are bonds, stocks, loans, bank deposits, and exchange-traded funds.

 • Understanding the different financial markets.